vaibhavupreti24/Sorting-Visualizer/README.md

 Adjustable Settings: Allows users to change the size of the array and the speed of the sorting visualization.

-Sorting Algorithms: Implements and visualizes the following algorithms:
+Sorting Algorithms: Implements and visualizes the following algorithms-:

 Bubble Sort

 Selection Sort

 Insertion Sort

 Merge Sort

 Quick Sort

 Visual Indicators: Highlights the sorting process with colors, where sorted elements turn green.